> > >

 When any final order or temporary cease-and desist order has been violated, the Board may apply to a U.S. district court for enforcement of the action.
 The court may order and require compliance.
 Violations of final orders and written agreements may also give rise to the assessment of civil money penalties against the offending bank or institution-affiliated party, as circumstances warrant.

 As a general rule, supervisory actions are considered when other, more routine measures, such as formal discussions with a bank’s principals or directors and normal follow-up procedures, have failed to resolve supervisory concerns.
 The Uniform Interagency Bank Rating System clearly identifies the more serious problem banks.
 See the topic Bank Rating System for more information on how regulators determine ratings.

 When circumstances warrant a less severe form of formal supervisory action, a written agreement may be used.
 A written agreement may be with either the Board or with the Reserve Bank under delegated authority.
 The agreement may relate to any of the problems found at the bank or to any problems involving institution-affiliated parties.

-The Board is also authorized to remove any current institution-affiliated party of a bank for certain violations and misconduct and to prohibit permanently from the banking industry any current or former institution-affiliated party from future involvement with any insured depository institution, bank or thrift holding company, and nonbank subsidiary.
-This authority is distinct from the Board's authority under prompt corrective action to dismiss senior officers from a particular bank.
+The Board is also authorized to remove any current institution-affiliated party of a bank for certain violations and misconduct, to bar permanently from the banking industry any current or former institution-affiliated party, and to prohibit any current or former institution-affiliated party from future involvement with any insured depository institution, bank or thrift holding company, or nonbank subsidiary.
+This authority is distinct from the Board’s authority under prompt corrective action to dismiss senior officers from a particular bank.